Lamarqe/ha_openems/README.md

 ### Limitations

- - Due to missing test environments, multi-edge systems are expected to cause problems.
-Issues will be resolved in cooperation with first users.
-Please give it a try and report bugs here.
 - This integration is not affiliated with Fenecon.
 	- Fenecon might change APIs with upcoming version.
 	- The developers take no responsibility for anything that happens to your equipment due to this integration.
 I.e.,